PPL-IIITA/ppl-assignment-lorduchiha/README.md

- ->used Doxygen for documentation
+ #->used Doxygen for documentation

-      go to extracted folder "ppl-assignment-lorduchiha" and run index.html  \
+      go to extracted folder "ppl-assignment-lorduchiha" and open folder documentation for question1 and

-      path==="/ppl-assignment-lorduchiha/documentation/index.html"
+      documentation_Q1 for question2 and run index.html  for both

- ->pdf of class diagram
+ #->pdf of class diagram
                       question 1 and question 2 are included inside go to the extracted folder named q1.pdf and q2.pdf.